All Episodes

 Exactly.

-You think the American flag is not going to be next, and they don't even have to go after the flag per se to accomplish the same thing.
+And they don't even have to go after the flag per se to accomplish the same thing.

-Fox News, the cultural cleansing of the Southern states begins.
+Fox News: the cultural cleansing of the southern states begins.

-What I tell you yesterday, this is not about the flag.
+This is not about the flag.

 This is not about the Confederate flag.